fuermosi777/studentdaily/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

    See the License for the specific language governing permissions and limitations under the License.

+## HTMLReader

+HTMLReader is in the public domain.

 ## MBProgressHUD

 Copyright (c) 2013 Matej Bukovinski